 In addition, the top-of-the-line database service also utilizes a high-level query optimizer and complex statistics, which combinedly generate query programs and optimize the distribution of data.

-The best part of the Azure SQL Data Warehouse is its elastic nature that enables speedy scalability with possibilities to manage storage resources and compute separately.
+1. Ease of Scalability: The best feature of the Azure SQL Data Warehouse is its elastic nature.
+It enables scalability with possibilities to manage the compute and storage resources separately.
 This creates a win-win platform, where users pay for only what they need and when they need it.

 The computing side of Azure SQL Data Warehouse is founded on the principle of Data Warehouse Unit (DWU), which keeps track of computational resources like storage I/O, memory, and CPUs used across participating compute nodes.